mathieu-fournier/itwinjs-core/docs/ui/appui/index.md

 ![AppUI](../../learning/ui/appui/images/AppUiDarkTheme.png)

+For a high level overview of different AppUI design concepts, see [UI Glossary](../UIGlossary.md).

 ## Layout Features

 Dedicated **tool settings** area at the top of the application for components that change the operational settings of the currently executing [Tool](../../learning/frontend/Tools.md).
 For more information, see [Tool Settings](./configure-frontstage.md#tool-settings).